-Cisco does not publish a public CCNA pass rate in the reviewed official page text.
+Cisco's reviewed official CCNA page publishes no public candidate pass rate.
 That means RoleMath will not estimate one, average third-party guesses, or treat a training provider's number as the exam's candidate pass rate.
 The official page gives useful facts instead: the 200-301 CCNA exam identity, 120-minute duration, English and Japanese languages, 300 USD price or Cisco Learning Credits, topic scope, and official prep options.
 For a real decision, those facts are more useful than an unsupported percentage.
-Use the official topics, the role tasks, employer-language evidence, AI-impact caveats, and a lab-based study plan.
+Use the official topics, the role tasks, hiring-vocabulary evidence, AI-impact caveats, and a lab-based study plan.
 No certification guarantees a job, salary, or interview.

 Key takeaways